Rare Diseases Clinical Trials Toolbox

 Quality management is the overall process of establishing and ensuring the quality of processes, data, and documentation associated with clinical research activities.
 It encompasses both quality control (QC), and quality assurance (QA) activities.

 - Quality control.
-The operational techniques and activities undertaken within the quality assurance system to verify that the requirements for quality of the trial-related activities have been fulfilled: Periodic operational checks to verify that clinical data are generated, collected, handled, analysed, and reported according to protocol, SOPs, and GCPs.
+The operational techniques and activities undertaken within the quality assurance system to verify that the requirements for quality of the trial-related activities have been fulfilled.
+Periodic operational checks to verify that clinical data are generated, collected, handled, analysed, and reported according to protocol, SOPs (Standard Operation Processes), and GCP (Good Clinical Practice

 - Quality assurance.
-ICH Good Clinical Practice guideline defines quality assurance as all those planned and systematic actions that are established to ensure that the trial is performed and the data are generated, documented, and recorded in compliance with Good Clinical Practice and applicable regulatory requirements.
+ICH Good Clinical Practice guideline defines quality assurance as all those planned and systematic actions that are established to ensure that the trial is performed and the data are generated, documented, and recorded in compliance with GCP and applicable regulatory requirements.

 A quality management system (QMS) provides a framework for all quality management activities, including quality control, quality assurance, quality improvement and the reporting of these activities.
 Key elements of the QMS are: